code42/code42cli/README.md

 # The Code42 CLI

 Use the `code42` command to interact with your Code42 environment.
-`code42 securitydata` is a CLI tool for extracting AED events.
+`code42 securitydata` is a CLI tool for extracting file events.
-Additionally, `code42 securitydata` can record a checkpoint so that you only get events you have not previously gotten.
+Additionally, you can choose to only get events that Code42 previously did not observe since you last recorded a checkpoint.

 ## Requirements